Perseverance is a NASA rover that will launch to Mars in July or August 2020 and arrive on 18 February 2021.

 Surface weather measurements to validate global atmospheric models.

-Gathering data to inform future landings with a set of engineering sensors embedded in the Mars 2020 heat shield and backshell, including sensors for aerothermal conditions, thermal protection system performance, and aerodynamic performance of the Mars 2020 entry vehicle during its entry and descent to the Mars surface.
+Gathering data to inform future landings with a set of engineering sensors embedded in the Perseverance heat shield and backshell, including sensors for aerothermal conditions, thermal protection system performance, and aerodynamic performance of the Perseverance entry vehicle during its entry and descent to the Mars surface.

 Project Manager: John McNamee